Pileated Woodpecker

 Diet

 The pileated woodpecker eats insects, fruits, and nuts.
-A large part of its diet is made up of carpenter ants and beetle larvae.
+A large part of its diet consists of carpenter ants and beetle larvae.

-It uses its sharp bill to pull bark off trees to expose ant colonies.
+It uses its sharp bill to pull bark off trees and expose ant colonies.
 It uses its long, sticky tongue to poke into holes and drag out the ants.

-It also digs out large rectangular holes in trees to create roosting and nesting spots and to expose insects.
+It also makes large rectangular holes in trees to create roosting and nesting spots and to expose insects.

 Life Cycle